 You can choose to enter Additional Connection String Options.

 Click Select a File and upload your BigQuery Key File.

 If the connection is successful, a check mark will appear and you will be able to proceed.
 If an error occurs when attempting to connect, the error will be displayed in the UI.
 In order to proceed to the next step of data source creation, you must be able to connect to this data source using the connection information that you just entered.

 Note: Only Immuta uses the connection you provide and injects all policy controls when users query the system.
 In other words, users always connect through Immuta with policies enforced and have no direct association with this connection.
 You can use a read-only restricted connection if desired, but Immuta is always read-only and has no concept of write to exposed databases.

 Decide how to virtually populate the data source: Table or SQL Statement.

 - If you choose Table, click Edit in the table selection box that appears.

-By default, all tables are selected.
+By default, all tables are selected if the total number of tables is below the threshold setting, which is 2000.
 Select and deselect tables by clicking the checkbox to the left of the table name in the Import Tables menu.
 You can create multiple data sources at one time by selecting multiple tables.